sybrew/the-seo-framework/readme.txt

 	* When you select or remove an image via the image editor, the input URL field no longer animates--we found this to be annoying, especially since we added other image input field cues (like the on-hover preview card) since its inception.
 	* When you remove an image set via the image editor, the removal button now fades out twice as quickly, so it is more in line with the rest of the interface's animation timing.
 	* We touched up the title settings' layout so it's easier to understand the repercussion of changes.
+	* Image previews now have a checkerboard background, so you can easily differentiate a transparent image, like a pro!
 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* We added support for post types and taxonomies that do not have rewrite capabilities.